Hurricane Helene threatens 'unsurvivable' storm surge and vast inland damage, forecasters say

 The storm formed Tuesday in the Caribbean Sea.
 In Cuba, the government preventively shut off power in some communities as waves as high as 16 feet (5 meters) slammed Cortes Bay.
 And in the Cayman Islands, schools closed and residents pumped water from flooded homes.

 Rain was already falling steadily in Atlanta on Wednesday evening as shoppers emptied shelves of water at a Kroger supermarket east of downtown.
-The National Weather Service in Atlanta issued flash flood warnings for much of the state.
+The weather service in Atlanta issued flash flood warnings for much of the state.

 Charles McComb said he still found it hard to believe Helene would seriously impact the city, which is more than 250 miles (400 kilometers) north of the Gulf of Mexico.
 “It would be really unique for it to hit so far inland,” Charles said as he bought water, bread and lunch meat.